Woke Superintendent: ‘Conditions,’ ‘Expectations’ on Anti-CRT Parent

 “Do not be fooled by him,” he warned.

-Porter denied his district uses CRT.
+Porter denied his district uses Critical Race Theory (CRT).
 However, following the death of George Floyd, the district sent a letter to the community, expressing its “solidarity with Black Movement leaders” and detailing its decision to work with Community Change Inc. (CCI), a Boston-based company that self-describes on Twitter as “a non-profit that challenges systemic racism with a special focus on white people.”

 “Can’t dismantle white supremacy without dismantling capitalism,” CCI states.